-Your iPhone is said to be unlocked when you can make use of it on more than a single network with the aid of the Global System for Mobile Communication tech.
+Your cellphone is said to be factory unlocked if it comes with no SIM card and no requirement to sign up with a specific carrier.
+As such, you can make use of it on more than a single network with the aid of the Global System for Mobile Communication tech.
 For instance, you can use an unlocked iPhone on AT&T, T-Mobile as well as any non-American carriers via GSM networks.

 Solving this problem, some users only regard an iPhone as fully unlocked when it no longer has this restriction, and the process of getting rid of this restriction is called “jailbreaking” the iPhone.

 If you’re looking to buy a new or used iPhone, you would want to know what a chip-unlocked iPhone is and the differences between purchasing a locked iPhone, a network-unlocked iPhone, or factory-unlocked iPhone.
 Today’s post takes a look at these issues and also sheds light on the disadvantages of buying a chip-unlocked iPhone.